Xing Zihao

-Xing Zihao (邢子豪, born 6 November 2004) is a Chinese professional snooker player.
+Xing Zihao (邢子豪, born 6 November 2004) is a former Chinese professional snooker player.
 He has achieved a two-year card on the World Snooker Tour, starting with the 2023-24 snooker season.

 Career

 Xing Zihao trains at the International Billiards Academy in Yushan, east China.
 He represented Yushan at the China Snooker Team Tournament in July 2022, alongside Bai Langning and Huang Jiahao.

-He won a place on the 2023-24 World Snooker Tour by successfully qualifying from the CBSA qualifying events held in Beijing in April 2023.
+He won a place on the 2023-24 World Snooker Tour by qualifying from the CBSA qualifying events held in Beijing in April 2023.
 His place was earned with a victory over former professional Lei Peifan in the final qualifying round.